antronerds/r2-tutorials/docs/Using_The_Genome_Browser.md

 ---------------

 In some instances, genome tracks may list a whole array of samples, that can individually be selected for display.
 If R2 has the ability to also display multiple samples for that specific track, then the items 'all' and 'custom' will be represented in the sample dropdown list as well.
 The first does not require further explanation, however the 'custom' option probably does.
+If you select 'custom' as the sample to view, then R2 will listen to the 'custom_id' field at the bottom of the tracks box.
+Within this box, you may enter the sample names that you would like to view. samples should be separated by a comma and may include the % sign as a wildcard.
+In most tracks the samples will be visualized in the provided order.
+By using the 'edit' button next to the 'custom_id' field, you can make populating the 'custom_id' box a lot easier.

 The R2 Genome Browser can be used with different genome builds (versions).
 Depending on the build, different annotation tracks can become accessible.
 In addition, depending on your access, additional tracks may be at your disposal.